-The financial reality of being an independent artist is… not awesome.
-One of the most common misconceptions in the ~ Instagram age ~ — where artists constantly need to position themselves like they are killing it, playing festivals, travelling, and partnering with brands — is that music artists make it work without day jobs.
+The financial reality of being an independent artist is… not always the brightest.
+One of the most common misconceptions in the ~ social media age ~ — where many artists constantly position themselves like they are killing it; playing festivals, traveling, and partnering with cool brands — is that music artists make it work without a side hustle.

-From music coaching, to production and mastering, here’s our guide to making extra cash as an independent music artist.
+From music coaching to production and mastering, here’s our guide to making extra cash as an independent artist.

-If you’re an independent artist yourself, chances are you’ve spent years building up a tonne of music skills — like production, songwriting, or playing an instrument.
+If you’re an independent artist yourself, chances are you’ve spent years building up your music skills — like production, songwriting, or playing an instrument.
 If you’re looking to pick up some extra cash while gigs aren’t happening, consider offering coaching services to the music community.
-The best kind of side gigs for artists are those that don’t steal you away from your passion — music.
+The best kind of side gigs for artists are those that don’t steal you away from your main passion — music.

 Online lessons: IRL lessons are great, but they can also be limiting depending on restrictions to in-person gatherings and your location.
 To expand your music coaching hustle, you can offer lessons online (with previously recorded videos) or via live stream.
-You can use free services like Facetime or Google Hangout, or level up and go pro with a service like Circle, which helps you create a dedicated home for your music students, letting them connect with each other, and interact directly with you, while taking care of things like payments and subscriptions.
+You can use free services like Facetime, Zoom, or Google Hangout, or level up and go pro with a service like Circle, which helps you create a dedicated home for your music students, letting them connect with each other, and interact directly with you while taking care of payments and subscriptions.
 You can also sell your knowledge on online learning platforms like Skillshare, Udemy, or Sellfy.

 Music Production & Mastering Services

-This one is kind of a no brainer.
+This one is kind of a no-brainer.
 You’ve got the skills.
 Other artists need them.
 See where we’re going?
-Another way to make money as an independent music producer is by selling services like mixing, mastering, recording, editing or composing.
-There’s tons of producers, singers and other artists who need the help of other artists — you’ve just got to find them.
+Another way to make money as an independent music producer is by selling services like mixing, mastering, recording, editing, or composing.
+There are tons of producers, singers, and other artists who need the help of other artists — you’ve just got to find them.

 You don’t need to be a good singer to get a voiceover side hustle.
-Whether it’s voicing a film character, recording training or education sessions, reading out audiobooks or doing a voiceover for a television commercial, you can record and sell your voice from anywhere (assuming it’s quiet and has an internet connection, obvs).
+Whether it’s voicing a film character, recording training or education sessions, reading out audiobooks, or doing a voiceover for a television commercial, you can record and sell your voice from anywhere (assuming it’s quiet and has an internet connection).

-If you want to take this side gig seriously, a voice over home studio is essential to enabling you to produce high-quality work for your clients (that you can charge a premium for).
+If you want to take this side gig seriously, a voice-over home studio is essential to enable you to produce high-quality work for your clients (that you can charge a premium for).
 If you’re interested in building a recording studio in your home, read our guide to building a DIY music studio at home and our tips for recording pro-level vocals.

-With the right strategies and tactics, every artist (major label support or not) can get their music in front of the right people.
+With the right strategies and tactics, every independent artist can get their music in front of the right people.
 Want more tips?
-Check out our guide to promoting your music on a budget.
+Check out our top tips on promoting your music.